rasviitanen/rustysignal/README.md

 If you are using SSL, you will need to provide your certificate.
 `rustysignal 127.0.0.1:3015 <CERT> <KEY>`

+### Push
+If you want to use push, you will need to build rustysignal from source.
+Clone the master branch, and run the server with `--features push`.
+For both push and ssl functionality, run it with `--features 'ssl push'`
+The push is sent by including a connection request in the request payload.
+I.e. `action: "connection_request`.
+See `src/push.rs` for more information.

 ## Connecting to the network as a peer
 When connecting to the network, i.e. Websocket, one should provide a username as a simple argument.